Fall 2015 Enrollment

 TUITION AND COSTS

 Financial Aid Breakdown 2014-2015

-91% of full-time first-time undergraduates receiving student loan aid
+86% of full-time, first-time undergraduates awarded student loan aid

-$13,953 Average amount of federal, state, local, or institutional grant aid received
+$14,716 Average amount of federal, state, local, or institutional grant aid awarded

-$8,708 Average amount of student loan aid received by full-time first-time undergraduates
+$8,293 Average amount of student loan aid awarded to full-time, first-time undergraduates